 The discussion is targeted towards relevant EU policy makers, as well as industry actors, researchers, planning authorities and private stakeholders interested in the development of e-mobility.
 It also aims to support updates to EU policies, such as Alternative Fuels Infrastructure and Renewable Energy directives, to reflect changes in the rapidly developing e-mobility landscape.

-The session will be coordinated by IREC (Catalonia Institute for Energy Research), with support from EUFORES (European Forum for Renewable Energy Sources), AVERE (The European Association for Electromobility) and AMB (Metropolitan Area of Barcelona).
+The session will be coordinated by Catalonia Institute for Energy Research (IREC), with support from European Forum for Renewable Energy Sources (EUFORES), The European Association for Electromobility (AVERE) and Metropolitan Area of Barcelona (AMB).